The Irrepressible Mind

 As a young girl, Jillian Haslam saved a life.
 Herself tiny and aching from malnutrition, she stood for hours at a tea shop, begging for a ladle of milk to try and prevent her new-born sister from dying of starvation.
 This tenacious act was proof of the power that a small, lone voice could wield.

-From the slums of Calcutta to the executive floors of a global bank, A Voice out of Poverty offers an unflinching look at one woman’s journey from destitution to success.
+From the slums of Calcutta to the executive floors of a global bank, the story offers an unflinching look at one woman’s journey from destitution to success.
 Throughout, Haslam demonstrates an inexhaustible drive to rise from adversity and find beacons of positivity in impossible circumstances.
 But her rise doesn’t stop at the top; she returns to her roots again and again to extend a hand to those left in the impoverished communities that she so narrowly escaped.

 British by ancestry and born in India after its independence, Haslam found herself cast adrift in a society that did not expect to find people with British ancestry struggling to overcome poverty & hardship like millions of others around them.
 She and her family suffered the degradation and prejudice of being beneath even the lowest rungs of the social ladder.
 Deemed less than human, they were forced to live on the streets, flee danger in the middle of the night, and face persistent abuse and starvation.